-Festivals: Adelaide; Message Sticks FF, Sydney; Montreal World Film Festival, Vancouver; Winnipeg; African Diaspora Film Festival, New York; Mannheim-Heidelberg Film Festival;
+Festivals: Adelaide Film Festival; Message Sticks FF, Sydney Film Festival; Montreal World Film Festival, Vancouver Film Festival; Winnipeg Film Festival; African Diaspora Film Festival, New York Film Festival; Mannheim-Heidelberg Film Festival